survivejs/react-book/manuscript/implementing_kanban/04_handling_data_dependencies.md

 Just being able to attach notes to a lane isn't enough.
 We are also going to need some way to detach them.
 This comes up when we are removing notes.

+T> We could give a warning here in case you are trying to attach a note to a lane that doesn't exist. `console.warn` would work nicely for that.

 ### Setting Up `detachFromLane`

 We can model a similar counter-operation `detachFromLane` using an API like this: